 Currently, only certain stretches of the Mediterranean and Aegean seas possess serious exposures, yet significant sections of Continental land frontiers continue to be exposed most disconcertingly.
 Consequently, the geopolitical and strategic aspects in the south and east possess significantly different characteristics, hence they have to be dealt with accordingly.
 Only a small number of nations, situated within the European Cultural Frontiers, possess such strategic external land boundaries.
 Failure of their outlying zones can have severe consequences.
 The European Civilisation - inclusive of its values and national cultures - can be undermined broadly not only in the said demarcation zones, but additionally impact interior European regions as well.
 In this respect three outlying land frontiers can be taken into account.

-The Southwestern Perimeter
+The Southeastern Perimeter

 The Southernmost Point